NLnetLabs/rotonda-doc/manual/source/why.rst

 fulfil their function.
 Even more so, for them to function correctly, they don't have to be standards-compliant for all these features.

-It would be nice if the first feature, "speaking passively", is implemented completely standards-compliant, since it would hamper the interaction with other BGP speakers if wasn't compliant.
-Since it is valid for a BGP speaker to have a (local) policy in place that discards all routes to `adj-RIB-out`, a BGP speaker that never propagates any route could still be standards-compliant.
+It would be nice if the first feature, "Passively speaking", is implemented completely standards-compliant, since it would hamper the interaction with other BGP speakers if it wasn't.
+Since it is valid for a BGP speaker to have a (local) policy in place that discards all routes to "adj-RIB-out", a BGP speaker that never propagates any route could still be standards-compliant.
 From that, it follows that such a BGP speaker will not have to engage in best-path selection, and in turn, it wouldn't have to do any state-keeping.
 Strictly speaking, it would at that point not be standards-compliant any more, but there would be no way for an outside observer to establish its non-compliance.
-We shall see that many a BGP function does indeed not require one or both of the "Keeping state" or "Speaking" features, hence the word "subset" in our definition.
+We shall see that many a BGP function does indeed not require one or both of the "Keeping state` or `Speaking BGP" features, hence the word "subset" in our definition.

 Route Server
 ~~~~~~~~~~~~

 A Route Server (as mentioned in :RFC:`7947`) would be a clear-cut example of a BGP
 function.
-A Route Server requires the 'Speaking' features of the BGP protocol
+A Route Server requires the "Speaking BGP" feature of the BGP protocol
 and the BGP state machine, but it does not require the best-path selection
 mechanism, at least not in the form mentioned in :RFC:`4271` and its updates.